 Computer Network Architects

 If computer networks and data communication interests you, then you may want to use your bachelor’s degree to pursue a career as a computer network architect.
 These specialists build a variety of computer networks and may require specialized knowledge involving communication structures, including cloud servers.
-The BLS predicts employment of this role will grow 8% between 2016 and 2026, as fast as average.
+The BLS predicts employment of this role will grow 5% between 2019 and 2029, which is faster than average.

 Master of Science in Information Technology